dmhighland/Highland_Partner_API_Docs/README.md

 ## Check Data Usage

-The parner may use the follwoing API to query data usage with the current data product:
+The partner may use the following API to query data usage with the current data product:

 **GET /b2b/sim/product_usage**